funeventsystems/documentation/docs/lightboard.md

 ## Useful information
 - Ensure all cables are plugged in, the correct way.

+## Compatability

+This device aims to be compatable with as many devices as possible, unfortunately this is not always possible.
+Due to the nature of electronic devices, and their ages, we have tested a few devices to ensure compatability.
+- Any Windows (x64) based device manufactured 2015 and newer.
+- Acer C740 (and C720) ChromeBook devices running Windows 10.
+- Macbook (any) manufactured between 2015-2022.

 ## Support
 If you are having issues please contact us through the email on the packaging on the board.
 We do not provide support of end-user built consoles.